ninsuo/symfony-quickstart/README.md

 ## Ready-to-use tools

-- Admin tools: interfaces to manage users and groups (roles `ROLE_GROUP_<group name>` automatically set).
+- Admin tools: interfaces to manage users and groups (roles `ROLE_GROUP_<group name>` automatically set for users of a group).
 You'll need to manually set is_admin = 1 on database for your first admin.

-- Settings on the fly: if your app requires settings set/stored by arbitrary people, use the Setting entity/repository/twig function to quickly get the job done.
+- Settings on the fly: if your app requires global settings set/stored by arbitrary people, use the Setting entity/repository/twig function to quickly get the job done.

 ## Installation